Massive Alaska quake eyed as cause for sunken ship’s leak

 “Maybe it was a cumulative effect of these multiple earthquakes that over the years kind of reached a critical stage — it’s just hard to tell,” she said.

 The Coast Guard confirmed the sheen in an Aug.
-6 flyover, and said a contractor is on scene assisting with the containment.
+6 flyover, and it said a contractor is on the scene assisting with the containment.

-The Oil Spill Liability Trust Fund has been activated since the Saint Patrick doesn’t appear to have an owner, the Coast Guard said.
+The Oil Spill Liability Trust Fund has been activated because the Saint Patrick doesn’t appear to have an owner, the Coast Guard said.